isomerpages/moe-westwoodsec/index.md

       title: Westwood Secondary School's 25th Anniversary Celebration
       subtitle: Thursday,15th May 2025
       id: infobar
-      description: Join us in celebrating a quarter century of memories and milestones at our 25th Anniversary Dinner and Concert! 🥳✨
+      description: "Join us in celebrating a quarter century of memories and milestones! 🥳✨ *Note: This is not for current staff and students."
       button: Don’t miss out
       url: https://form.gov.sg/67c29b9f60e212231c097376
   - resources: